piotrmizerka/laravel-authentication-crud-many-to-many/README.md

 To run the project on the local server, follow the steps below (or see: https://devmarketer.io/learn/setup-laravel-project-cloned-github-com/):
 - Launch Apache server and MySQL in xampp.
 - Create the database named 'laravel-crud' (or any other name you like) in the PhPMyAdmin Panel from xampp.
-- Clone the repo to the htdos folder of xampp.
+- Clone the repo to the htdocs folder of xampp.
 - Open the repo in the code editor which provides terminal dealing with php artisan commands (I used Visual Studio for this purpose).
 - Run 'composer install' command in the terminal (bash mode in VS Code).
 - Run 'npm install' command in the terminal (bash mode in VS Code).